samizdat-games/samizdat-games/README.md

 # Samizdat Games

-We are an educational board game studio!
+We are an open source educational board game studio!

 <!---
 samizdat-games/samizdat-games is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.